Philc90/aws-sa-associate-saac03/0500-AWS_FUNDAMENTALS/00_LEARNINGAIDS/AwsFundamentalsNotes.md

       - *3-63 chars, lowercase, no underscores*
       - *start w/ lowercase or number*
       - *can't be ip formatted (like 1.1.1.1)*
-      - *limit for account: 100 soft limit, 1000 hard limit (thru support requests)*
+      - *limit of # buckets for account: 100 soft limit, 1000 hard limit (thru support requests)*
         - i.e., can't use for unlimited # of users, use prefixes instead
     - can hold unlimited # of objects
     - flat structure